syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 Console.WriteLine("Control Name : "+arg.Control.Name)

-'The display bounds of the autohidden control.
+'The display bounds of the AutoHidden control.
 It will return the object of

 ' Rectangle Class